 The first voyage on Tuesday, June 7 meets at 2pm and departs at 3pm for a 3 hour adventure in the sun and water.
 Guests are encouraged to swim, snorkel, or just relax on the boat over the Neptune Memorial Reef.

 The second voyage on Tuesday, June 14 meets at 5:30pm and departs at 6:30pm for a 3 hour sunset cruise.
 There will be a champagne toast at sundown, and guests are again encouraged to swim and snorkel over the Reef.

 For a shorter voyage, there is a voyage available on Tuesday, June 21 that meets at 2:30pm and departs at 3pm.
 The boat will stay moored over the Reef for only 20 minutes, enough time for families to release Tribute Coins and pay their respects, but not enough time for swimming and diving.
 The boat will return by 4pm.

 The final voyage on Tuesday, June 28 is reserved in case any of the other voyages are cancelled due to weather or are overbooked.
 The timeline and events of this voyage will be the same as whatever voyage it is replacing.

 To go on one of the voyages, guests are required to reserve a spot in advance by calling the Neptune Memorial Reef at (954) 630-3279, space is limited.
 If you are considering internment at the Reef for yourself or a loved one, please contact the Neptune Memorial Reef.
 Cremation is required in order to become part of the Reef.
-Neptune Society, America’s Trusted Cremation Provider has been providing cremation services for over 40 years, and we would be honored to help you and your family carry out a wish for cremation.
+Neptune Society, America’s Trusted Cremation Provider has been providing cremation services since 1973, and we would be honored to help you and your family carry out a wish for cremation.